stormpath/stormpath-dotnet-documentation/docs/social_login.rst

 Setting up Facebook Login
 -------------------------

-To use Facebook Login you must:
+To use Facebook Login with your |framework| application, you simply need to:

-1. Create a Facebook Application through their Developer site.
+1. Create a Facebook Application through the `Facebook Developer Site`_ .
-2. Configure a Stormpath Social Directory with the Facebook Application credentials.
+2. Configure a Stormpath Directory with the Facebook Application credentials.

 Create a Facebook Application